FREQUENTLY ASKED QUESTIONS

 How does wind energy work?

 Wind turbines are simple machines that require no fuel and produce no emissions.
 They work only when the wind blows past the rotor blades, causing them to turn.
-The turbine’s blades turn because of ‘lift’, similar to the way a kite flies.
+The turbine’s blades turn because of “lift”, similar to the way a kite flies.
 A spin of the rotor blades turns a generator, which then produces electricity.
 Since a turbine has no motor or power source of its own, it can only turn when it is windy enough.
 Wind turbines are one of the best renewable ways to become energy independent and reduce pollution.
 Some wind turbines use a permanent magnet generator rather than a traditional gearbox generator.

-What wind turbines exist in RI?
+What is the total onshore wind capacity in RI?

 How much noise do turbines make?